Last Updated on May 3, 2023 by Anjali Chourasiya

 2. Rights issue

 Corporate action is any action performed by a corporation, usually by its board of directors, that substantially impacts the firm and its shareholders.
-Changing a company’s name/brand, mergers, acquisitions, spin-offs, and dividends are all examples of corporate activities.
-Corporate actions can fall into either category: mandatory, mandatory with options and voluntary actions.
-To profit from corporate actions, investors need to keep an eye on all the updates happening in the financial world.
+Investors need to keep an eye on all the updates happening in the financial world to profit from corporate actions.